Dharni, Amravati

 Melghat hit the headlines in 1997 for the death of 500 adivasi children due to malnutrition.
 Children have been dying every year, especially during the rains when the adivasis do not have adequate employment for daily earnings.

 Melghat is a vast forested tract spread over two tehsils of Amravati district, Chikhaldara and Dharni.
 It covers a geographical area of about 4,426 km2.
 Of this, 3,630 km2 is in Chikhaldara.
 This tehsil retains its dense forest cover because of its comparatively low population—about 76,000 people in 197 villages.
 The 796 km2 of Dharni tehsil have fewer forests due to the pressure of 1.13 lakh people living in 153 villages.

 It was earlier estimated that the deaths of adivasi children mostly occurred in Dharni and not in the Melghat Tiger Reserve.
 The problem has now spread, with deaths in 39 villages of the Multiple Use Area (MUA) of the tiger reserve.
 The reserve covers 1,676 km2 of forests.
 It includes the Gugamal National Park (361.28 km2), which has no village within its boundaries, the Melghat Wildlife Sanctuary (788.75 km2) with 19 villages and a MUA (526.90 km2) with the 39 villages.

 The reserve has a human population of 25,000.
 Of these, 8,000 people live in 19 villages of the sanctuary and 17,000 adivasis live in the 39 villages of the MUA.
 Studies have shown that one of the reasons for the rising child deaths among the Korkus of Melghat is that they are denied access to traditional foods like wild flowers, tubers, fruits, crabs and fish from the rich forest.

 Dharni is facing challenges from the government's new policy of making dams which poses a great threat to almost 2,000 inhabitants living in surrounding villages.

+Dharni is well connected to nearest cities like Akola, Amrawati, Khandwa, Burhanpur by road.
+MSRTC and MP Parivahan Buses are available for the above cities.